lowercasename/docdown/README.md

 ## Requirements

+DocDown is a cross-platform app, but has only been tested on macOS - chances are it won't work properly on Windows or Linux.
+I'm hoping to make it properly cross-platform by v0.3.

 - Pandoc version 2.0 or above (newest version downloadable from [here](https://pandoc.org/installing.html))
 - A Zotero .bib file (instructions in the blog post linked above)
 - A CSL file (ditto - they all live [here](https://www.zotero.org/styles))